nixworks/public/news/2013/07/28/index.md

 A local resident of the town where a train derailed, killing 78 people, says the driver said minutes after the crash that he had been going fast and couldn&#39;t brake.

 ### [Voters in Cambodia go to the polls for a general election with the governing Cambodian People's Party led by Prime Minister Hun Sen claiming victory amidst opposition claims of widespread irregularities. ](/news/2013/07/28/voters-in-cambodia-go-to-the-polls-for-a-general-election-with-the-governing-cambodian-people-s-party-led-by-prime-minister-hun-sen-claiming.md)
-_Context: Cambodia, Cambodian People's Party, Cambodian Prime Minister, Hun Sen, July elections_
+_Context: Cambodia, Cambodian People's Party, Hun Sen, July elections, Prime Minister of Cambodia_

 ### [Voters in Mali go to the polls for a presidential election. ](/news/2013/07/28/voters-in-mali-go-to-the-polls-for-a-presidential-election.md)
 Voters across Mali cast their ballots in a presidential election aimed at reuniting the country after months of political turmoil.